The BSN 2018-19 Application is Open

 UW Tacoma BSN students who have been away for two or more quarters should contact Jessica Immerman prior to applying.

 International students are required to have a Washington state RN license:

 - Read the international students undergraduate admission page.

 - Submit the International Transfer Student Application through ApplyWeb.

 - Submit official transcripts, translations, and course-by course evaluation (if required) as described in the "International transfer application checklist".

 - Complete the BSN Program Application and Suplemental Materials Kit.

-- A current background check is a condition of admission: all admitted BSN students must complete a Verified Credentials, Inc. (VCI) online criminal background check and pay the associated fee.
+- A current background check is a condition of admission: all admitted BSN students must complete a CastleBranch Inc. online criminal background check and pay the associated fee.
 Instructions are included with offers of admission.
 Continuing students will be asked to renew their background checks biennially until they graduate.
 Additional documentation (including a repreated criminal background check) may be required prior to enrolling in T NURS 414/Health, Communities, and Populations.
 Students are responsible for their own transportation to and from fieldwork.